WESTERN HORSE RIDING

 Riding Style History: English Riding & Western Style Riding

-It could be looked at as bigoted, or small-minded as well if it’s your view on a person.
+It could be looked at as bigoted, or small-minded as well if it’s your view of a person.

 So since we are talking about a riding style for the horse the first description might fit better.
 I believe you will be much better informed to make a proper riding style decision if you have a clear picture of what the history looks like for both styles.